-Argentina is among the pioneering countries reporting concrete emission reductions (165 mill tCO2 equivalent reduced only for the 2014-2016 period), and with the important steps undertaken, it is paving its way for potential access to Results-Based Payments schemes - such as the Green Climate Fund RBP pilot programme.
-Other countries in the LAC region that have completed the REDD+ readiness phase and moved towards or already achieved RBP are Brazil, Chile, Colombia, Ecuador, and Paraguay.
+Argentina is among the pioneering countries reporting concrete emission reductions (165 mill tCO2 equivalent reduced only for the 2014-2016 period), and with the important steps undertaken this month it is paving its way for potential access to Results Based Payments schemes - such as the Green Climate Fund RBP pilot programme.
+Other countries in LAC region that have completed the REDD+ readiness phase and moved towards or already achieved RBP are Brazil, Chile, Colombia, Ecuador and Paraguay.

 The REDD+ TA, submitted along with the Third Biennial Update Report (BUR), reports a reduction of GHG emissions by deforestation of 165M tCO2eq for the period 2014-2016.
 The emission reductions have been calculated on the basis of the Forest Reference Emissions Level of 101,141,848.17 MtCO2eq.
 Thanks to the demonstration of the achieved emission reductions – among other requirements - the country is now eligible to start requesting results-based payments.